idaholab/moose/modules/electromagnetics/doc/content/benchmarks/EvanescentWave.md

 The mesh used in this study was created in [Gmsh], using the geometry shown above in [waveguide-geometry].
 The `.geo` file used to create this mesh is shown at the end of this section.
-To reproduce the corresponding `.msh` file in a terminal, ensure that gmsh is installed available in the system PATH and simply run the following command at the location of `waveguide_discontinuous.geo`:
+To reproduce the corresponding `.msh` file in a terminal, ensure that gmsh is installed and available in the system PATH and simply run the following command at the location of `waveguide_discontinuous.geo`:

 ```